 Anyone who's been paying attention to the local food scene is well aware of the explosion of Culver City as a foodie destination.
-With the downtown area well scrubbed from streetscape improvements, locals and visitors alike can experience the area's resurgence first hand by checking out the city's Third Thursdays, where about two dozen businesses get together to provide art work, music, food and other entertainment.
+With the downtown area well scrubbed from streetscape improvements, locals and visitors alike can experience the area's resurgence first hand by checking out the city's annual Summer Solstice, which just kicked off this year.
+Go on a self-guided tour with a few dozen art galleries, shops and restaurants showcase art, play music, serve food and other entertainment for the community.

 When: Last Sunday of every month, starting at 2 p.m.